DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-harleyorines/README.md

 - Rules of Inference are yet another set of tools for proving.
 - We can use atomic propositions to break down a problem according to important keywords then proceed with proving.
 - We were introduced to the methods of proving such as direct proof and proof by contrapositive.

+## WEEK 5:

+- For week 5, we started off from where the discussion ended from the previous week and discussed other proving methods.
+- Proving via contradiction is done by showing that the negation of a premise leads to a contradiction.
+- I have previously encountered mathematical induction in my ENGALG2 course.
+It consists of the basis step and inductive step.
+- Recursive functions can be tricky at first.
+All there is to remember is that the next value for the function depends on the previous value.

+## WEEK 6:

+- The basics regarding sets.
+- I agree with our professor telling us that this particular session is a temporary breather from all the difficult topics so far.
+- Union, intersection, and symmetrical difference
+- Set identities.
+I told myself that in order to learn these new set of rules, I must indoctrinate myself with either logical equivalences or set identities then make do with the other by means of their patterns.
+This works because of their similarity.